Child support attorney in Alpharetta for fair, workable orders

 Child support is part of keeping your child’s life steady across two households.
 Georgia uses a guideline formula that considers both parents’ incomes and parenting time, with adjustments for healthcare, childcare, and special expenses.

-MEINCKE | HOUSTON FAMILY LAW helps parents in Alpharetta, North Fulton, Forsyth, and Gwinnett establish support that reflects the full financial picture.
+Meincke Houston Family Law, LLC helps parents in Alpharetta, North Fulton, Forsyth, and Gwinnett establish support that reflects the full financial picture.

 A child hugs a woman from behind, both smiling, indoors.